megakal99/RAG_ChatBot/README.md

 # RAG_ChatBot
-Chatbot Expert in Risks Factors Related to Financial Trades Based on Data Provided in Documents
+Chatbot answer based on Data Provided in Documents (it's about risk factor related to financial trade)